W5ALC/calendar.event/README.md

 just save the file and call with the -f flag in calendar to the path you saved the file. and the rest is this day in history.
 $calendar -f /path/to/calendar.event -A 0

-A big thanks to the Admin at CDAY, Patrick Kincaid and Bruce T. Goldman
+A big thanks to the Admin at CDAY, Andrew Z and to Patrick Kincaid & Bruce T. Goldman